30+ Cottage Flowers To Grow And Love

-Today we are sharing over 30 stunning cottage flowers to add whimsy and beauty to your garden.
+Today we are sharing over 30 stunning cottage garden flowers to add whimsy and beauty to your flower beds.

-A quiet lane with winding graveled path, blooms spilling over the edges in pastel pinks and blues… bees humming happily.
-Grab a picnic basket and fill it full with flowers meant just for cutting and enjoying.
-Then relax quietly on a bench and enjoy the calming aroma of fresh lavender.
+Grab a picnic basket and fill it with cut flowers, then relax on a sunlit bench and enjoy the calming aroma of fresh lavender.

 A cottage flower garden is a reprieve from the hustle and bustle of the modern world.